Santa Clarita Valley History In Pictures

 Stuntman-Actor-Director

-Hollywood's premier stuntman, Enos Edward Canutt started rodeoing in Washington State as a teenager — and took his nickname as one of the Yakima Riders in that city in the 1910s.
-Born Nov.
-29, 1896, Colfax, Wash., he earned his first movie credit in 1919 and would be involved in nearly 300 more films, primarily as a stuntman or second-unit director, but also as a raspy-voiced actor.
+The middle of five children, "Yak" was born Nov.
+29, 1895, outside of Colfax, Wash., and earned his first movie credit in 1919.
+He would be involved in nearly 300 more films, primarily as a stuntman or second-unit director, but also as a raspy-voiced actor.

 No stranger to the Santa Clarita Valley, he played the villain opposite John Wayne in a Monogram-Lone Star series in the 1930s, shot in Placerita Canyon.
 He frequently doubled for Wayne, notably in John Ford's "Stagecoach," where Canutt was actually the one who lept from the horses and grasped the reins beneath the running stage — the sort of thing he'd done in more than a few pictures.